threader/PC-Tuning/docs/physical-setup.md

 - If you have more than one USB controller, you can isolate devices such as DACs, headsets & other devices onto another controller to prevent them interfering with polling consistency

-- Unplug any other unnecessary devices (charge your phone somewhere else for goodness sake).
+- Unplug any other unnecessary devices (charge your phone somewhere else for goodness sake)

 ## BIOS